mantrixin/real-estate-comparison/README.md

 - **Housing.com** distinguishes itself with a modern interface, innovative locality insights (CFI, lifestyle ratings), 360° experiences, and short-form video reviews.
 It also offers strong verification tools for both buyers and sellers—particularly valuable in urban markets.
 - **For agents/brokers**, all platforms offer advertising and lead management, but Housing.com uniquely provides verified agent features and advanced retargeting tools that enhance reach and authenticity.

-In summary, each platform offers distinct advantages depending on user needs—buyers/renters may prefer Housing.com for engagement and insights, sellers might choose Magicbricks for its inventory and dashboard tools, while agents/brokers would benefit from Housing.com's verification and marketing capabilities.
+Each platform offers distinct advantages depending on user needs—buyers/renters may prefer Housing.com for engagement and insights, sellers might choose Magicbricks for its inventory and dashboard tools, while agents/brokers would benefit from Housing.com's verification and marketing capabilities.

 ---